GenomicsAotearoa/hts_workshop_mpi/docs/level2/43_annotation_augustus.md

 ## Creating a custom species profile for gene prediciton (optional)

-Creating a new model is a slow process so we will not be runing through it today, but if this is something you ned to do in your own work then use the steps below to get started.
+Creating a new model is a slow process so we will not be running through it today, but if this is something you need to do in your own work then use the steps below to get started.

 There are a few steps we need to perform in advance of the new model training.
 The first is to do with file permissions - the location of the prediction databases that `AUGUSTUS` uses for gene prediction are not writable to us, so we cannot add new data into them.
 We must create our own copy of the configuration information and point `AUGUSTUS` towards this new location in order to create new models